LuckierDodge/dockerfiles/README.md

 > One repo to rule the Dockerfiles, one repo to find them, one repo to bring them all, and on the server bind them.

-We'll all just ignore the fact that I'm using docker-compose and don't actually have any dockerfiles in here, okay?

 # How Do?

 Make sure you've installed Docker and Docker Compose, then run `docker-compose up -d`.
 Boom, done.